cds-snc/talent/_pages/en/Training and Development/Language Training.md

-### Language Training at CDS
+## Language Training at CDS

-## General
+### General
-Language Training is organized and administered by TBS-Language Training Program through La Cité collégiale.
+Language Training is organized and administered by [TBS-Language Training Program](mailto:zztbsinh@tbs-sct.gc.ca) through [La Cité collégiale](https://www.collegelacite.ca/).
 Typically, employees attend general classes organized by TBS, at a TBS office with a mix of people from various branches or attend classes at La Cite school located on Albert Street, Ottawa.

-## Sign-up Process
+### Sign-up Process
-When an employee is interested in Language Training, they are required to complete the part-time training form as well as the learning agreement.
+When an employee is interested in Language Training, they are required to complete the [part-time training form](https://drive.google.com/drive/folders/11VHuli4KKciGr0BWizkiN1pNQiAfqHYY) as well as the [learning agreement](https://drive.google.com/drive/folders/11VHuli4KKciGr0BWizkiN1pNQiAfqHYY).
 Once completed, the forms are sent to Sana or the TBS language advisor (contacts listed at the end of this doc).
 A representative of La Cité collégiale will contact the employee to do an assessment, in person or over the phone.
 Based on the employee’s level, they will be placed in a class.
 Class availabilities are as follows:

-## Language Training at CDS
+### Language Training at CDS
 TBS Language Training offers French training specially organized for the CDS team.
 A teacher is assigned for the CDS group.

 As of March 2020, CDS is running 4 blocks of French training at various levels.
 The classes run from Monday to Thursday.
 Each employee attends 3 hours of French training.
 1.5 hrs twice a week, (Mondays & Wednesdays, Tuesdays & Thursdays).